sheylaperez96/web-scraping-challenge/README.md

 - [Mars Facts](https://galaxyfacts-mars.com/)
 - [Mars Hemispheres](https://marshemispheres.com/)

- The results were saved in different variables, as well as in the following [html table](/Mission_to_Mars/table.html).
+ One of the results was saved in the following [html table](/Mission_to_Mars/table.html).
+The other results were saved as different variables.

 ## Part 2: MongoDB and Flask Application